Cyber Monday Email Ideas: When You’re Not Sure What To Send

 • Use humor.
 Entertain to break the ice and build a better relationship with subscribers.

 • Use emojis.
-They attract opens and clicks.
+They increase opens and clicks.

 • Be mobile-friendly.
-Look good to those who only use mobile devices to read your emails.
+Make your campaigns look good to those who only use mobile devices to read emails.

 • Make several emails.
 Don’t expect that people will search for your message in their inboxes.
 Launch a series of emails.